 In occupational therapy we see 'doing', 'being', 'becoming' and 'belonging' as central to human health and wellbeing; integrating our body, feeling and thinking life, having agency, and developing in the context of relationships.
-Julie's holistic work has a sound underpinning in neuroscience, drawing heavily on the Neurosequential model (Perry, 2013), and linking this with the day to day activity that people find meaning in.
+Julie's holistic work has a sound underpinning in neuroscience, drawing on the Neurosequential model, Polyvagal theory, and linking this with the day to day activity people find meaning in.
 Julie practises her sensory processing and trauma-informed work within a Neurodiversity paradigm.

 Bookings are essential, non-refundable and non-transferable.
 We do, however, understand that things come up and try and accommodate people to the best of our ability.
 This can include moving people to another class or a refund - but please be aware that this is reliant on us filling the original spot.
 This is because all of our pricing, and our efforts to keep costs as low as possible while still paying the tutors a fee commensurate with their experience and allowing them to cover the costs of living, is based on running these classes with a certain number of participants

 Participants who are unwell, or who are required to self-isolate, must not attend the workshop.
 Refunds will be given if participants need to miss the workshop in order to manage the risk of COVID-19, however we need to be advised of this as soon as possible, so that we can fill the space.
 Refunds will not be given if participants arrive to the workshop unwell on the day.

 Gift the experience of feeling resourceful through craft.
 Purchase the activity you'd like to gift & you'll be sent a digital gift card that you can share with the lucky recipient...

 Sold Out - $98.00